 SLOE GIN COMPETITION

-This annual event celebrated its 8th year in 2019.
+This annual event celebrated its 9th year this year.

 Sloe Gin 2020 (sloes picked in 2019) - Peter Wilmer